Please change your location to view this page.

 - notice obligations

-Resignation is not usually a hot spot for legal issues in employment, but here are some steps to follow to try to make sure legal problems don't arise for you.
-The fact sheet contains information regarding:
+Resignation is not usually a hot spot for legal issues in employment, but here are some steps to help you avoid legal difficulties when an employee resigns.
+The fact sheet contains information about:

 - written acknowledgement